-Guiding Principle #1 - Santa Clara County needs are the primary drivers in all our decisions involving the WaterFix project.
+Guiding Principle #1 - Santa Clara County needs are the primary drivers in all our decisions involving the Governor's Proposed Project.

 Fresno, Huron, Southern California, Discovery Bay, Rio Vista and other places in California have important desires, but providing safe, clean, affordable water for the people, businesses, wildlife and habitat of Santa Clara County is our primary focus.